CSCfi/csc-user-guide/docs/apps/hmmer.md

 ### Pfam database

-In Puhti you can use Pfam_A database with HMMER commands.
+In Puhti-rhel7 you can use Pfam_A database with HMMER commands.
 You can also create your own HMM databases.
 For example, comparing a protein sequence against a Pfam-A HMM-database could be performed with following commands.

 First, open an interactive batch job session and load biokit: